sgcartwright/SpotifyPlaylistRadioGenerator/README.md

 - **Create new Spotify playlists based on existing playlists.**
 - **Customize the name and length of the new playlist.**
 - **Handles Spotify user authentication and authorization.**
+- **User friendly app interface**

 ## Roadmap

 Future improvements and features may include:

+- Adding option for artist radios
-- Adding option for Artist radios
+- Adding option for genre radios
-- Hosting online
+- Adding option for playlists based on recent listening
+- Creating public webpage

 ## Setup